sellds4/TakeStock/README.md

 `npm install ntwitter` (https://github.com/AvianFlu/ntwitter)

+####Install the Google Chrome Extension
+Either navigate to `chrome://extensions/` in the web address bar or
+1. Click the Chrome menu  on the browser toolbar.
+2. Select Tools.
+3. Select Extensions.

+To install TakeStock, click on `Load unpacked extension...` and navigate to the TakeStock folder and click `Open`

+If you would like to disable the Extension, simply unselect the "Enabled" checkbox for the TakeStock extension

 NOTE:  You will need to register your app with the Twitter API (https://dev.twitter.com/).
 Also, to run the server locally after installing Node.js, simply type "node server.js" in the command line ensuring that you have access to the TakeStock local folder.